majarall/majarall/README.md

 ## Interests and Expertise
 - 🚀 My main focus is on:
   - Semantic search systems utilizing the power of large language models.
-  - Harnessing Spark and Kafka streams for robust big data processing.
+  - Harnessing Spark and Kafka streams for big data processing.
-  - Pioneering timeseries classification techniques.
+  - Timeseries classification techniques.

 ## Projects